 As the international community debates a new pandemic treaty or another legal instrument, the history of the last several decades of international health, and the more proximate experiences with COVID-19, should force a reckoning of the limitations and unintended consequences of the dominant global health security paradigm.
-The lessons do not point to the need for an exclusive and overwhelming surveillance focus on and reporting infrastructure. nor stricter enforcement mechanisms managed by global authorities.
+The lessons do not point to the need for an exclusive and overwhelming focus on surveillance and reporting infrastructure, nor stricter enforcement mechanisms managed by global authorities.

 Rather, there is a need for a different conceptualization of global health security that is anchored in frameworks that contextualize health in broader historical narratives and political and social determinants.
-State social resilience, capacities, economic imperatives, and political culture have to be understood not as ancillary sideshows as much as inextricable determinants of preparedness.
-Accordingly, the governance of global health must systematically security integrate different kinds of expertise and meaningfully represent states around the world.
+State capacities, social resilience, economic imperatives, and political culture have to be understood not as ancillary sideshows as much as inextricable determinants of preparedness.
+Accordingly, the governance of global health security must systematically integrate different kinds of expertise and meaningfully represent states around the world.
 It must go beyond rhetorical gestures to participation toward a substantive consideration of the complex underpinnings of health and its varied national trajectories.